rolfbecker/EE_2.06_SciProg_SS2022_Exam_Group_XX/README.md

 1. After you have completed the tasks, zip the directory with your code and data and upload the zip file to moodle.
 The upload link will be announced later.
 1. Present your work in the form of **videos**.
 Imagine you would explain it to other course members.

-3. Create **your own HSRW gitlab repo** from it and make it **PRIVATE** to avoid copy and paste from others.
-It is enough if **one member of the group provides the group repo**.
-The owner of the repo can invite the other group members to collaborate and to grant push rights to them.
-4. **Strictly follow the naming conventions for your HSRW gitlab group repo!** At due date the supervisors will search for the repo names and download them.
-If you choose another name we will not be able to find the repo: it is as if you had not submitted your assignment.

 ## Task 01: Regional Flash Flood in Germany on 2021-07-14

 [Task01](Task01/README.md) (ready)